 Woodgrain has this awesome flat molding in various widths (we went with six inches wide) that we used to create faux beams for the coffered ceiling.
 These butted right up against the crown molding nicely with their flat edge.

 We started by doing long beams in one direction, then cutting the appropriately sized short beams to run across the other direction.
-This created our 10 squares.
+This created our 10 squares in a ceiling grid pattern.

 Since the bead board was an off white though, we used our paint sprayer to give the entire ceiling one coat of an off-the-shelf white.